CloudLabs-MOC/CloudLabs-SEED/Cryptography/TLS: Transport Layer Security/TLS-Transport-Layer-Security.md

 ```
 When the CA signs a certificate, for the security reason, by default, it does not copy the extension field
 from the certificate signing request into the final certificate.
 In order to allow the copying, we need to change
-theopenssl’s configuration file.
-By default,openssluses the configuration fileopenssl.cnffrom
+the openssl’s configuration file.
+By default, openssl uses the configuration file openssl.cnf from
 the /usr/lib/ssl directory.
 Inside this file, the copy_extensions option is disabled (commented
 out).
 We do not want to modify this system-wide configuration file.
 Let us copy it file to our own folder,
 and rename it as myopenssl.cnf.
 We then uncomment the following line from this file: